Major Code BS1925

 Change of Program Policy

 First-year students at Ohio University may apply to transfer into the tutorial programs offered by the Physics and Astronomy Department and the Honors Tutorial College.
 These students must meet the same entrance requirements as entering HTC freshmen.
-The priority deadline for application for admission is December 1st, and admission interviews are held in January.
+The deadline for application for admission is December 1st, and admission interviews are held in January.

 Students in the HTC physics or HTC astrophysics programs who wish to change to HTC engineering physics should contact the director of studies for the HTC engineering physics program.

 External Transfer Admission